darthwalsh/FireSocket/README.md

 - bot to update dependencies
 - Any TODOs left in README
 - Any TODOs left in code, maybe won't fix

+## Future improvements

+- [ ] Authentication is pluggable, so app can swap in email/SMS/OAuth sign-in

 ## Testing